cqframework/CQL-Formatting-and-Usage-Wiki/Source/Discussion Items/TimezoneTesting.md

       such that P.performed.toInterval() starts 24 hours or less after start of E.period
 ```

-This is admittedly an edge case, but it is known to occur, and worth discussion about how we can best ensure cases such as these are handled correctly.
+This is admittedly an edge case, but it is known to occur, however, it is a behavior that can be (and is being) tested and demonstrated correct at the infrastructure level.
+As such, there is not currently a need to construct test cases that demonstrate this behavior.

 # Boundary Calculations